-To transfer the funds or to invest money, it is still a cumbersome process in many traditional investment products.
-There is a lot of paperwork required such as Address Proof, Pan card, photos, etc (as part of KYC Process).
+To transfer the funds or investing money, is still a cumbersome process in many traditional investment products.
+There is a lot of paperwork required such as Address Proof, Pan card, photos, etc (as part of the KYC Process).

 There is no such paperwork required to transact in bitcoins.
 A user is required to create a wallet and address and also, you can have as many addresses as per the feasibility, there is no limit.

 Bitcoin is easily accessible to mass as it can be transacted using cryptocurrency online exchanges.
-These exchanges have made the cryptocurrencies easy to use and transact.
-Not only bitcoin, other cryptocurrencies can easily be purchased or sold through these exchanges.
+These exchanges have made cryptocurrencies easy to use and transact.
+Not only bitcoin but other cryptocurrencies can also easily be purchased or sold through these exchanges.

-Bitcoin is developed in the aftermath of 2008 financial crisis of United States.
+Bitcoin is developed in the aftermath of the 2008 financial crisis in the United States.
 It is based on blockchain technology which eliminates the need for an intermediary for the transactions.

 The users can make transactions among themselves safely without the involvement of traditional banks or any central authority.
 The transaction is transparent and hence, users bypass the unnecessary fees and delays from banks.